-California Vehicle Code 27400 applies to both drivers of vehicles and persons riding bicycles.
-The section states that both persons cannot wear headsets and/or earplugs – while operating a vehicle or bike – if they cover, rest on, or are inserted into both ears.
+Vehicle Code 27400 CVC prohibits motorists and bicyclists from wearing headsets and/or earplugs (while operating a vehicle or bike) to the extent that they cover, rest on, or are inserted into both ears.

 There are four important points to know about VC 27400